jundalisay/superb/content/en/social/cycles/afghanistan.md

 The US failed to understand that the Middle East is a landlocked, barren,  and inhospitable place where labor is not fairly rewarded by Nature.
 No matter how much hard work you do planting crops, Nature might not reward you with a harvest.
 The lands of France, Italy, and the US, on the other hand, are naturally fertile, and so farming labor is rewarded with bountiful harvests.

 The goodness of Mother Nature led to the French, Italian, and Americans developing a civilized culture.
 In contrast, the harshness of Nature in deserts led to the Arabians, Mongolians, and some Native Americans to develop a barbarous culture that is used to raiding, war, and arbitrary laws.
-This is why civilized policies like democracy and commercial trade work for civilized countries, while barbarous policies like tyranny and simple laws work for barbarous countries.
+This is why civilized policies like democracy and commercial trade work for civilized countries, while barbarous policies like tyranny and simple laws work for barbarous countries*.

+> *Update Jan 2023: This is root of the difference between [fertile Ukraine and barren Russia](/social/cycles/russia)

 <!-- They seem to have forgotten that democracy in Europe took a long time to develop.
 It did not emerge until the 1800s, after the French revolution, hundreds of years after the fall of the Roman Empire.